Monitor hardware health for VMware in SAM

-You can poll VMware for hardware health data in two ways:
+You can poll VMware devices for hardware health data in two ways:

-Open port 5989 when polling VMware servers using the CIM protocol.
+Open port 5989 to poll VMware servers using the CIM protocol.

 If polling hosts though vCenter, you may not see the Hardware Health option listed when you click List Resources, as these nodes tend to be ICMP.
 This data is automatically collected by SAM, when available, through the VMware API.
-Make sure the vCenter Hardware Status plug-in is enabled in vCenter so data is accessible through the VMware API, as shown below:
+Make sure the vCenter Hardware Status plugin is enabled in vCenter so data is accessible through the VMware API.